mangushev/inventory_management/README.md

 1. Download Instacart dataset

-this just what instacart asks to put.
+this is just what instacart asks to put.

 “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on Retrieved 08-2018